Inground Pool Warranties: Critical Questions to Ask Your Builder

 First, you have a warranty on the pool itself from the pool manufacturer.

-Next, a warranty from the manufacturer of the pool equipment (pump, light, salt system, heater, etc.).
+Next, a warranty from the manufacturer or manufacturers of the pool equipment (pump, light, salt system, heater, etc.).

 And finally, you have a warranty from the pool builder covering their workmanship.

 We're about to cover each in great detail.

 What Does the Warranty from the Pool Manufacturer Cover?

 Fiberglass Pool Warranties

 There are actually two types of warranties on fiberglass pool shells.

 First, there is the structural warranty which is often 25 years to lifetime depending on the manufacturer.